rroessler1/rroessler1.github.io/docs/test-your-pronunciation.markdown

 I wrote this plugin to help myself study Chinese, and then improved and released it so anyone could use it for any language.
 Many people study languages with [Anki](https://ankiweb.net/decks), a popular flashcard app.
 This plugin records you speaking the content on your flashcard, sends it to a cloud speech-to-text service, then diffs with the flashcard.
 It gives the user feedback whether the computer could understand what they were saying.

-It currently (Jan 2025) has over 1000 downloads and is ranked top 15% of all Anki plugins.
+It currently (June 2025) has over 1500 downloads and is ranked top 10% of all Anki plugins.

 ### Results

-* Over 1000 downloads, only positive feedback
+* Over 1500 downloads, only positive feedback
 * Supports multiple Speech-to-Text cloud providers and all languages
 * Includes a bit of custom handling of punctuation and languages without spaces to give the user more helpful feedback on which parts they got correct versus not